Laa128/event-management-application/README.md

 This application was generated using JHipster 8.7.3, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v8.7.3](https://www.jhipster.tech/documentation-archive/v8.7.3).

+## Purpose

+This platform is for Streamlining Event Organisation which will organize, manage events and allow users to register, access, schedule, and receive event-related notifications.
+The core objective of Event Management System is to provide facilities which will help in making efficient event planning, and organization.
+This project addresses the efficient event coordination, enhances event attendees experience, and most important that is needed in every event planning, the Centralised Information Hub, which will give event-related information, eliminate confusion of attendees by providing up-to-date schedules, event details, and logistic information.

+The Event Management System simplifies the event coordination by providing both facilities of event organizers, and attendees by giving them real-time notifications, to ensure that participants stay informed about the event updates, changes, and important announcements.
+This application provides event organizer tools for managing the attendees participation, registrations, tracking of attendance, update event details on time, and can hesitate-free communication with participants, also participants can put their reviews and feedbacks.

+Real-Time Notifications: Use Spring WebSockets or WebPush Notifications for real-time event updates and reminders.
+Seat Reservation System: For events like concerts or conferences, add seat selection and reservation functionality.
+Integration with Google Calendar: Allow users to add events to their Google Calendar or sync events with it.

 ## Project Structure

 Node is required for generation and recommended for development. `package.json` is always generated for a better development experience with prettier, commit hooks, scripts and so on.